Dugyu/mtc-color-picker/README.md

 ## Acknowledgements

 This work is the result of a collective effort.
-The demos and design insights grew out of our shared discussions, experiments, and implementation work around MTC and the dual-threaded model.
+The demos and design insights grew out of our shared discussions, experiments, and implementation work around MTC, ReactLynx, LynxUI, and the dual-threaded model.
 Thanks to everyone on the team who contributed ideas and feedback throughout the process.